 If you would like to switch from our plan to: This is what you should do: Original Medicare without a Send us a written request to disenroll.
 Contact separate Medicare prescription Member Services if you need more information on how to do this (phone numbers are printed on the back cover drug plan. of this booklet).
 Note: If you disenroll from a You can also contact Medicare at 1-800-MEDICARE Medicare prescription drug plan (1-800-633-4227), 24 hours a day, 7 days a week, and and go without creditable ask to be disenrolled.
-TTY/TDD users should call 1prescription drug coverage, you 877-486-2048. may need to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late
+TTY users should call 1-877-486prescription drug coverage, you 2048. may have to pay a late enrollment penalty if you join a Medicare drug plan later.
+See Chapter 1, Section 5